-1. Abstract: CS 504 Natural Language Processing (NLP) covers how computers can deal with human languages.
+1. Abstract: CS 537 Natural Language Processing (NLP) is designed as a course for students from different disciplines across science, humanities, engineering and management.
+It covers how computers can deal with human languages.
 Human languages, referred to as natural languages, can be the ultimate language for human-machine communication.
 Due to the nature of these languages, the challenges in making computers deal with natural languages make it a topic of artificial intelligence.
 This course covers the issues involved, some possible approaches to tackling these issues, and various applications that can be built based on NLP.